esbmc/esbmc/README.md

 https://www.youtube.com/watch?v=uJ5Jn0sxm08&t=2182s

-This video was delivered as part of a technical talk on exploiting the SAT revolution for automated software verification in a workshop between Arm Research and the University of Manchester.
+In a workshop between Arm Research and the University of Manchester, this video was delivered as part of a technical talk on exploiting the SAT revolution for automated software verification.

 We offer a post-graduate course in software security that explains the internals of ESBMC.